Oncology Social Workers

 - Planning and preparing for cancer treatment and answering your concerns or questions about life after cancer treatment

-- Dealing with feelings like sadness, worry, anger or grief and being overwhelmed
+- Dealing with feelings like sadness, worry, anger, grief or just being overwhelmed

 - Adjusting to fatigue, hair loss and other side effects of treatment, including concerns about sexual function and fertility

-- Understanding how Palliative Care team can help with symptom management and clarifying goals of care
+- Understanding how the Palliative Care team can help with symptom management and clarifying goals of care

 - Referring to acupuncture, nutrition counseling and other care services

 - Talking to others about your diagnosis and keeping them updated about your health

 - Establishing support for adults, children and caregivers